agbld/sleep-replay-consolidation-python/README.md

 <!-- Additionally, by observing the **synthetic model**, we can see that the output distributions are **very similar to those of the After SRC model** for the last task, but the **neurons related to the current task are noticeably less active**.
 For instance, when comparing the synthetic model from task 4 with the After SRC model from task 3, we can see that the two rightmost neurons, i.e., the 8th and 9th neurons, in the synthetic model are dimmer than those in the After SRC model. -->

 ##### Model Merging (Average)

+In this experiment, task-specific models are trained independently on different tasks from the same checkpoint (i.e., the same initial weights).
+After training, the models are merged by averaging their weights.

 ![](./png/layer_activations_merging.png)